irschad/deploy-webapp-ec2/README.md

 1. Open in Browser:
     Access the application using the public IPv4 address of your EC2 instance: http://98.80.231.175:3000/
-2. Access Using DNS Name:
+2. Access using DNS Name:
     Alternatively, use the instance's DNS name:
     http://ec2-98-80-231-175.compute-1.amazonaws.com:3000/